snubwoody/wakunguma.com/src/pages/blog/macros.md

 ## Declarative macros
 Declarative macros have two forms of scope; [textual scope](https://doc.rust-lang.org/reference/macros-by-example.html#textual-scope) and
 [path based scope](https://doc.rust-lang.org/reference/macros-by-example.html#path-based-scope).
 Textual scope is based on the order that things appear in the source file.
-When a declarative macro is defined it enters the scope after that definition, which means it can only be used after and not before it's definition.
+When a declarative macro is defined it enters the scope after that definition, which means it can only be used after, and not before, it's definition.
 This scope extends into child modules.

 ```rust
 mod child_a{